Topic Proposals

 “Topics Courses” allow closely related course content to reside under one generic "umbrella” title, sharing the same learning outcomes and assessment methodologies.
 Topics Courses are shown in the catalog with generic "umbrella" titles but are offered under specific topics in the Class Schedule.
 Topics courses are usually repeatable with a different topic.

-Each college determines its own internal review process for Topics Courses.
+Each college may determine its own internal review process for Topics Courses.
 Please check with your dean's office.

-For topic approval and scheduling by the Office of the Registrar, either department chair/head or associate dean (depending on the process of the College) submits the topic to Daniel Parsons, the Associate Registrar.
+For topic approval and scheduling by the Office of the Registrar, either from the department chair/head or associate dean (depending on the process of the College) submits the new topic offering (course, new topic title, and brief course description) via email to catalog@calpoly.edu.

 Special (Selected) Topics